judy-lau/science-residency-tasks/README.md

 ### Submission

-Zip up your repository with solutions and email us them back to us!
+Once completed, email us back your `YourReview.md` and `autoencoder_task.py` files only by responding to the email from which you were invited to complete the task!